-Chi Kung is an ancient Chinese system of standing postures involving the learning of correct breathing techniques and relaxation.
+Chi Kung (Qigong) is an ancient Chinese system of standing postures involving the learning of correct breathing techniques and relaxation.

 Chi Kung is believed to rejuvenate the body and mind helping the adept to activate the body’s natural healing process so that it remains fit and healthy.